HLT31115 – Certificate III in Non-Emergency Patient Transport

-- possesses a sincere and empathetic attitude towards other people
+- You’ll have a sincere and empathetic attitude towards other people

-- physically fit and maintain a good level of health
+- Be physically fit and maintain a good level of health

-- of sound character and have high levels of emotional intelligence
+- Be of sound character and have high levels of emotional and social intelligence

-- ability to empathise and care for others in need
+- Have the ability to empathise and care for others in need

-- the ability to cope in stressful situations
+- Have the ability to cope in stressful situations

-- highly developed communication skills across all cultures and social demographics
+- Be highly developed communication skills across all cultures and social demographics

-- work on your own or collaborate well in a team
+- Can effortlessly work on your own or collaborate well in a team

-- able to solve problems and rise to the challenge of the job
+- Be able to solve problems and rise to the challenges of the job

 View the units you will study in the HLT31115 – Certificate III in Non-emergency Patient Transport